Home Alone: What to Know About Your Dog’s Separation Anxiety

 If you can’t tell if your dog is acting fearful or anxious, a little spying can come in handy.
 Try leaving your pup home for very short periods while watching them through a webcam to see how they react while you’re out.
-Not only can you get a good look at their behavior, you may also be able to tell if there are any other triggers (loud noises, Amazon drivers dropping off another package at the door) contributing to the problem.
+Not only can you get a good look at their behavior, you may also be able to tell if there are any other triggers (loud noises, Amazon drivers dropping off yet another package at the door) contributing to the problem.
 If your dog is truly miserable being home alone for more than just a few hours, doggie daycare could be a godsend.
 There, your pup can socialize with people and other pets, while getting in their daily exercise to boot.
 Win-win.

 What can I do to relieve anxiety (mine and my dogs)?

 Separation anxiety is tough — for both of you.
 Your dog is upset, and you’re upset that your dog is upset.
 It’s all...very upsetting.
 Luckily, there are a few steps you can take to try to get your pup more comfortable with being left alone.

 Establish a routine.

 Dogs are big fans of routines.
 They help them understand what you expect of them and what they can expect from their day.
-But chances are, routines have been a little loose during the pandemic.
-It’s time to run a tighter ship.
 Set a morning schedule for activities such as feeding, potty breaks, and playtime or walks.
 This allows your dog to predict when they’ll receive your attention and when they’re on their own.
 They still might not want you to leave the house, but at least they won’t be blindsided when they see you reach for the car keys.

 Make sure your dog has a safe and comfortable space.